AlgoCompSynth/AlgoCompSynth-One/README.md

 different machine on the same local area network, browse to `the.jetson.ip.address:8888`.

-Once you're logged in, there will be a list of folders on the right.
+Once you're logged in, there will be a list of folders on the left.
 Open the `Notebooks` folder.
-You'll see three notebooks:
+You'll see two notebooks:

 - `E2E_Example_8GB.ipynb` # 8 GB Xavier or Orin
 - `E2E_Example_16GB.ipynb` # 16 GB or larger Xavier or Orin